mozilla/web-lit-core/README.md

-# The WebLit Core Curriculum README
+# The WebLit Core Curriculum Overview README

 The purpose of Mozilla’s Core Web Literacy Curriculum is to provide learners with a basic conceptual understanding of how to read, write, and participate on the web.
 The Core Activities were written to be self-sufficient and culled from new as well as remixing existing activities with the goal of aligning with the [Web Literacy Map](https://learning.mozilla.org/en-US/web-literacy).